Table of Contents

 In his book Launch, Jeff Walker breaks down 9 “mental triggers” that will help you achieve mass influence.
+These triggers are:

 The fastest route to mass influence is to build authority in your field.
 When people see you as an expert, they’re far more inclined to trust your advice.